Indiana drivers and passengers are most at risk in a road construction work zone accident

 A blood test is required under the implied consent law when a person dies or there are serious injuries resulting from an accident.
 The plaintiffs’ attorney will want to review the blood test findings.
 If the responsible driver’s bloodwork reveals alcohol consumption beyond the legal limit or tests positive for a controlled substance without a doctor’s prescription, criminal charges may also be filed against the defendant driver while undergoing a civil suit.

 An experienced personal injury attorney builds the case while you focus on the healing process

 It is devastating for a family when an officer of the law appears at your door only to tell you that your husband, wife, son or daughter has been killed in an accident.
 If you know of someone who has died or sustained a head, back, neck or any other type of injury because of another driver’s negligence in a highway construction work zone, the lawyers at Ward & Ward Law Firm would be happy to discuss the case and give the claimant(s) an honest legal assessment of the potential claim.

 Our attorneys prepare every case for trial

-While some cases may settle before the calendar trial date, the attorneys at Ward & Ward prepare every client’s case with trial as the destination in mind.
+While some cases may settle before the calendar trial date, the personal injury attorneys in Indianapolis, IN at Ward & Ward Law Firm prepare every client’s case with trial as the destination in mind.
 What exactly does that mean?

 It means a thorough investigation is performed by the members of our legal team.
 It means that every “i” is dotted and every “t” is crossed in preparation for a court trial.
 Discovery is complete, accurate and thorough and the Rules of Civil Trial Procedure are strictly adhered to.
 We care about our clients and our goal is to assist everyone in putting the pieces of their lives back together.
 We handle the legal issues so our clients can put all of their intention to the healing process.